Benjamin Edes: Career

-During the Siege of Boston, Edes escaped to Watertown, Massachusetts where he continued to publish the Gazette until 1798, 43 years after he started.
+During the Siege of Boston, Edes escaped to Watertown, Massachusetts, where he continued to publish the Gazette until 1798, 43 years after he started.

 Death and memorials

-He died on December 11, 1803 in Boston, Massachusetts.
-He is supposedly buried at Copp's Hill Burying Ground located on Copp's Hill in Boston.
-There is an memorial stone with 'Edes' on it, but cemetery records do not attribute it to anyone in particular.
+He died on December 11, 1803, in Boston.
+He is supposedly buried at Copp's Hill Burying Ground.
+There is a memorial stone with 'Edes' on it, but cemetery records do not attribute it to anyone in particular.
 There are headstones to other members of this family at Copp's Hill as well.

-The Printing Office of Edes & Gill is a living history museum that attempts to replicate the original print shop of Benjamin Edes and John Gill.
-The office opened in 2011 and is now located on the Freedom Trail, at Faneuil Hall.
+The Printing Office of Edes & Gill is a living-history museum that attempts to replicate the original print shop of Benjamin Edes and John Gill.
+The office opened in 2011, and is now located on the Freedom Trail at Faneuil Hall.